urakubo/Dojo-standalone/README.md

 #) Currenly unresolved problem:

-1) Manual operation board (at the bottom of the small GUI panel) is under development.
+1) Manual operation board (the bottom half of the small GUI panel) is under development.

 2) It neearly works on Python3.5.
 But I do not understand how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by TerminateDojo/wxFileIO.py/wxMain and SaveChanges.py/Filesystem).